teiband/industrial-skill-review/README.md

 ## News

+[2022/06/24] The preprint and this repo have been updated for the final submission.

 [2022/05/26] Our paper was accepted for CASE 2022, we are polishing the review for final submission.

 [2022/03/01] Arxiv preprint uploaded and CASE 2022 submission.